Tax Collection

 When your account is tax-active, Cavuno asks Stripe to calculate tax on each checkout based on the buyer's location:

-• The correct tax is added as a separate line before the buyer pays
+• Stripe's calculated tax is shown as a separate line before the buyer pays

 Tax on invoice billing